ASGN (NYSE:ASGN) Releases Q2 2021 Earnings Guidance

-ASGN (NYSE:ASGN) issued an update on its second quarter 2021 earnings guidance on Thursday morning.
-The company provided earnings per share guidance of $1.250-$1.290 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.310.
+ASGN (NYSE:ASGN) updated its second quarter 2021 earnings guidance on Thursday.
+The company provided earnings per share (EPS) guidance of $1.250-$1.290 for the period, compared to the Thomson Reuters consensus estimate of $1.310.
 The company issued revenue guidance of $960 million-$970 million, compared to the consensus revenue estimate of $1.07 billion.

+Several analysts recently weighed in on the company.
+Credit Suisse Group upped their price target on ASGN from $89.00 to $110.00 and gave the stock a neutral rating in a research note on Thursday, April 29th.
+Zacks Investment Research downgraded ASGN from a hold rating to a sell rating in a research note on Monday, July 5th.
+Finally, Truist increased their target price on ASGN from $108.00 to $122.00 in a research note on Thursday, April 29th.

 About ASGN